-I. All of the Town of Fort Erie, being the total area within this Plan, shall be a proposed Site Plan Control area.
+- All of the Town of Fort Erie, being the total area within this Plan, shall be a proposed Site Plan Control area.
 The actual areas and uses to which site plan control shall apply will be established by By-law in accordance with Section 41 of the Planning Act, R.S.O.
-1990.

-- II.
-The following uses will not be subject to Site Plan Control unless such control will assist in managing grading and drainage impacts and locating development, in accordance with Policies 8.1 and 8.3 to assist in conserving important Natural Areas: - Single detached or semi-detached dwellings, additions thereto, and buildings and structures accessory thereto in a Registered Plan of subdivision with an agreement; - b.
-Small scale agricultural buildings and structures except greenhouses, mushroom farms, agri-tourism uses, small scale commercial farm markets and larger livestock operations. - c.
-Any building or structure erected for the purpose of flood or erosion control by the Town, Region or Niagara Peninsula Conservation Authority; - d.
-Residential and commercial uses that are subject to a Draft Plan of Condominium application (vacant land and common elements), unless otherwise directed by Council; and - e.
+1990. - II.
+The following uses will not be subject to Site Plan Control unless such control will assist in managing grading and drainage impacts and locating development, in accordance with Policies 8.1 and 8.3 to assist in conserving important Natural Areas: - Single detached or semi-detached dwellings, additions thereto, and buildings and structures accessory thereto in a Registered Plan of subdivision with an agreement; - Small scale agricultural buildings and structures except greenhouses, mushroom farms, agri-tourism uses, small scale commercial farm markets and larger livestock operations. - Any building or structure erected for the purpose of flood or erosion control by the Town, Regional Municipality of Niagara, or Niagara Peninsula Conservation Authority; and - d.
 Any building or structure exempted under the Planning Act, R.S.O.
 1990 - III.
 The implementation of Site Plan Control shall ensure that a safe and attractive site environment is provided, by ensuring that Town and Regional standards are implemented and ensuring that any project is developed and maintained as approved. - IV.
-It shall be the policy of the Town to establish uniform Site Plan Control policies which shall be applied to the development and redevelopment of land within the established site plan control area. - V. Approval of drawings within a Site Plan Control area is delegated to the Director of Planning and Development Services under By-law No. 36-13 and in accordance with the requirements of the Planning Act, R.S.O.
+It shall be the policy of the Town to establish uniform Site Plan Control policies which shall be applied to the development and redevelopment of land within the established site plan control area.

+- V. Approval of drawings within a Site Plan Control area is delegated to the Director of Planning and Development Services under By-law No. 36-13 and in accordance with the requirements of the Planning Act, R.S.O.
 1990. - VII.
 To ensure the provision of certain items and that development proceeds in accordance with the approved plans, site plan agreements shall be executed and may be registered on title.
-Agreements may include, but not be limited to, the following items: - a) Access ramps, curbs and signage; - b) Parking, loading and driveway areas and their surface treatment; - c) Pedestrian walkways and ramps, including surface treatment lighting;

-- d) Walls, fences, landscaping and buffering; - e) Garbage storage facilities; - f) Easements for the construction and maintenance of public services and utilities; - g) Grading and site drainage; - h) Site servicing; - i) Road widenings; - j) Exterior design including, but not limited to, character, scale, appearance and design features of buildings and their sustainable design, unless prohibited by the Planning Act, R.S.O 1990; - k) Sustainable design elements on adjoining municipal roads such as, but not limited to, trees, shrubs, hedges, plantings, pavement, furniture, curb ramps, and bicycle parking facilities; - Facilities designed to have regard for accessibility for persons with disabilities; - m) Facilities for lighting, including floodlighting, of the land or any buildings or structures thereto; - n) Conveyance of part of the land to the municipality to the satisfaction of and at no expense to the Town for a public transit right of way, where such right of way is shown or is described in this Plan; and - o) Protection for natural heritage resources.
+Agreements may include, but not be limited to, the following items: - a) Access ramps, curbs and signage; - b) Parking, loading and driveway areas and their surface treatment; - c) Pedestrian walkways and ramps, including surface treatment lighting; - d) Walls, fences, landscaping and buffering; - e) Garbage storage facilities; - f) Easements for the construction and maintenance of public services and utilities; - g) Grading and site drainage; - h) Site servicing: - i) Road widenings; - j) Exterior design including, but not limited to, character, scale, appearance and design features of buildings and their sustainable design, unless prohibited by the Planning Act, R.S.O 1990; - k) Sustainable design elements on adjoining municipal roads such as, but not limited to, trees, shrubs, hedges, plantings, pavement, furniture, curb ramps, and bicycle parking facilities; - I) Facilities designed to have regard for accessibility for persons with disabilities; - m) Facilities for lighting, including floodlighting, of the land or any buildings or structures thereto; - n) Conveyance of part of the land to the municipality to the satisfaction of and at no expense to the Town for a public transit right of way, where such right of way is shown or is described in this Plan: and - o) Protection for natural heritage resources.